mysticatea/validia/README.md

   - `check` is the function of this chck; `<T>(value: unknown) => value is T`.
 Return `true` if the `value` passed validation.
 - `schemas.enum(...values)` ...
 The schema representing any of specific values.
   - `values` is the list of allowed values.
-- `schemas.const(value)` ...
-The schema representing a specific value.
-  - `value` is the allowed value.
 - `schemas.function()` ...
 The schema representing any functions.
 - `schemas.number(options?)` ...
 The schema representing specific numbers.
   - `options.allowNaN` is the flag to allow `NaN` (Not a Number).
-  - `options.finiteOnly` is the flag to allow only finite values (disallowing Infinity).
+  - `options.finiteOnly` is the flag to disallow non-finite numbers (`Infinity` and `-Infinity`).
-  - `options.intOnly` is the flag to allow only integers (disallowing nonintegers).
+  - `options.intOnly` is the flag to disallow non-integers.
   - `options.maxValue` is the maximum value.
   - `options.minValue` is the minimum value.
-- `schemas.object(properties)` ...
+- `schemas.object(properties?)` ...
 The schema representing specific objects.
+If you give no arguments, the returned schema matches any objects.
   - `properties` is the definition of properties; `Record<string, Schema>`.
-All properties are required.
+The validation doesn't pass objects if any properties are missing.
 - `schemas.partialObject(properties, required?)` ...
 The schema representing specific objects.
   - `properties` is the definition of properties; `Record<string, Schema>`.
-All properties are optional.
   - `required` is the array of the name of required properties.
-- `schemas.record(schema)` ...
+- `schemas.record(schema?)` ...
 The schema representing specific objects.
   - `schema` is the schema of properties.
+Default is `schemas.any()`.
 - `schemas.string(options?)` ...
 The schema representing specific strings.
   - `options.maxLength` is the maximum number of characters.
   - `options.minLength` is the minimum number of characters.